rcpenny/interviews/behaviors/BehaviorQuestions.md

 ## Tell me about a time when you took a decision on your own without the manager's prior approval
 ## Tell me about a time when you went way beyond the scope of the project and delivered.
 ## Tell me about a time when you took important decision without any data?
+## tell me when you have had to handle a variety of assignments? (implementation, goodtime api, other projects)